alkoclick/alkoclick.github.io/words/Enchanted Objects.md

 ---

 The google search for "Enchanted Objects" is polluted by some internet-of-things project some MIT guy did a few years ago.
 Yet I distinctly remember coming across this concept somewhere else in writing...

+## Open Questions

+How would you enchant an object with "air"?

+Is there a limit to how many objects you can enchant?
+Does scarcity affect the strength of the bond?

+Is there a difference between saying this is "my personal" object and saying this object  is "enchanted with me"?
+Does that apply to all personal objects?

+How do you disenchant an object?